SuaMusica/stac/website/docs/widgets/linear_progress_indicator.md

 # LinearProgressIndicator

-Mirai linearProgressIndicator allows you to build the Flutter LinearProgressIndicator widget using JSON.
+Stac linearProgressIndicator allows you to build the Flutter LinearProgressIndicator widget using JSON.
 To know more about the LinearProgressIndicator widget in Flutter, refer to the [official documentation](https://api.flutter.dev/flutter/material/LinearProgressIndicator-class.html).

 ## Properties